Gwayaboy/DatabaseTesting/README.md

     ```

-    **Please note that tSQLt needs to be installed on both database as it doesn't support natively cross database**
+    **Please note that tSQLt needs to be installed on both database as it doesn't support natively cross-database isolation (from just one)**

-2. Open and run PrepareServer.sql and tSQLt.class to install tSQLt against both test_tsqlt_1 and test_tsqlt_2 Databases
+2. Open and run PrepareServer.sql and tSQLt.class.sql to install tSQLt against both test_tsqlt_1 and test_tsqlt_2 Databases

 3. In test_tsqlt_2, let's now create a ```crossDB``` TestClass and a ```test cross database view``` test